Mezőhegyes, Austro-Hungarian Monarchy, currently Hungary — February 12, 1914

 1961

-pastor of the Hungarian community; from 1956 to 1957, pastor in Rome, Italy, entrusted with the care and coordination of Hungarian refugees on behalf of the Italian Red Cross
+pastor of the Hungarian community; from 1956 to 1957, pastor in Rome, Italy, tasked with caring for and coordinating Hungarian refugees on behalf of the Italian Red Cross

-pastor of the Hungarian community; from 1956 to 1957, pastor in Rome, Italy, entrusted with the care and coordination of Hungarian refugees on behalf of the Italian Red Cross
+pastor of the Hungarian community; from 1956 to 1957, pastor in Rome, Italy, tasked with caring for and coordinating Hungarian refugees on behalf of the Italian Red Cross